 Day Trader Capital Gains Tax explained

-Now that you’ve downloaded your Trader Tax Guide, you might be wondering how the Capital Gains Tax regime applies when a day trader is deemed to be private investor.
+Now that you’ve downloaded the Trader Tax Guide, you might be wondering how the Capital Gains Tax regime applies when a day trader is deemed to be a private investor.
 In this factsheet we outline how the Capital Gains Tax (CGT) rules apply.

-Here we will focus on the aspects of CGT that apply to UK resident individuals.
-A day trader deemed to be a private investor must calculate the total gains made on all disposals in a particular tax year.
+A day trader deemed to be a private investor must calculate the total gains or losses made on all disposals in a particular tax year.
 Closing a trade will constitute a disposal for a day trader.
 The closing of this trade then generating either a gain or a loss.

 Calculating gains and losses

-The gain or loss on each separate trade or transaction must be computed separately.
+The gain or loss on each individual trade or transaction must be computed separately.
 The gain or loss on each trade is calculated by taking the actual proceeds received and deducting from it the original cost incurred in placing the trade.
-Where incidental costs were incurred when opening or closing the trade, such as broker fees, these costs are also deducted from the proceeds to arrive at the total gain or loss for each trade.
+If costs, such as broker fees, were incurred in opening or closing the trade, these costs will also be deducted from the proceeds to arrive at the total gain or loss for each trade.
 All gains and losses arising in a particular tax year are then aggregated to arrive at the total gain or loss.

 CGT Annual exemption and Tax rates

 Each year an annual exemption is available which will reduce or eliminate the gains chargeable to CGT.
 For the tax year 2018/19 the annual exemption is £11,700.
 Where there is an aggregate gain and that gain is above the annual exemption, then the day trader will be liable to CGT on the amount over £11,700.
 Aggregate gains below the annual exemption will not be taxable.